 B i o g r a p h y

-Pianist FRANÇOIS GERMAIN has performed extensively in Europe, the United States and Canada as soloist and accompanist.
-Originally from Aix-en-Provence, France, he is the recipient of many awards, including first prizes in the Radio-France Competition, the Madeleine de Valmalète Competition and the Paul and Verna Gelinas Competition.
-He holds a bachelor's degree in music from the Conservatoire Darius Milhaud, and a master's and doctorate degrees in piano performance from the University of Montreal.
+Pianist and vocal coach FRANÇOIS GERMAIN has performed extensively in Europe, the United States and Canada as soloist and accompanist.
+Originally from Aix-en-Provence, France, he is the recipient of many awards, including first prizes in the Radio-France Competition, and the Paul and Verna Gelinas Competition.
+He studied at the Conservatoire Darius Milhaud, and holds a master's and doctorate degrees in piano performance from the University of Montreal.
 Recent performances include such venues as the American Church in Paris, Steinway Hall in New York, the Mozarteum in Salzburg, and the Atheneum in Athens.

 A native French and German speaker, he specializes in French mélodie, lied and art song.
 He served from 2002-2007 at the University of Montreal as a graduate vocal coach and assistant to Rosemarie Landry (a disciple of Pierre Bernac and Gerard Souzay) where he acquired a unique expertise in French lyric diction and style.
 He is a founder and editor of the website dictionpolice.com which provides practical multimedia language and diction tools for classical singers.
-He has given Masterclasses and workshops on French repertoire in Europe and throughout the United States in institutions such as the Longy School of Music and the Cleveland Institute of Music.
+He has given Masterclasses and workshops on French repertoire in Europe and throughout the United States.

-Since 2017, he has been on the staff of the Semperoper in Dresden Germany as a guest coach, working on new productions of French operas.
+Since 2017, he has been on the music staff of the Semperoper in Dresden, Germany as a guest vocal and language coach for new French productions.

-For the last 10 years, Dr. Germain has been on the Faculty of the University of Miami Frost School of Music Summer Program in Salzburg, Austria, one of Europe's longest running and most respected programs of its kind for singers and vocal pianists.
+For the past ten years, Dr. Germain has also been on the Faculty of the University of Miami Frost School of Music Summer Program in Salzburg, Austria, one of Europe's longest running and most respected programs of its kind for singers and vocal pianists.